 The criminal justice system can be confusing.
 When you’re facing gun violations or charges, you need a skilled lawyer with the determination to win your case.
 Sean Logue and his associates will walk you through the entire process, from explaining your charges to describing your alternatives.
 They are experienced and aggressive, with a winning record.

 If you or a loved one have been charged with a gun violation in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
 The Logue Criminal Defense team serves Pittsburgh, PA, the surrounding counties, and West Virginia and Ohio.
 Schedule a free initial consultation with a Pittsburgh Criminal Defense lawyer from Logue Law Group.
-Call today at (412) 612-2210 or (412) 612-2210.
+Call today at 844.PITT.DUI or 844.PITT.DUI.
 Or, you can contact us online.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!